SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 ### Description

-Write a method that selects all shampoos with ingredients in a given list
+Write a method that selects all shampoos with ingredients in a given list.

 ### Example